Chapter 6: Requisites

 - On the Requisites tab, choose the requisite courses from the menu.
 Those courses will bring in SLO data from those courses.

 - Explain why the skills/knowledge learned in the requisite course are essential (prerequisite) or highly recommended (advisory) for success in the target course.
 Refer to specific content and instructional methodology (e.g. assignments, instructional materials) of the target course.
 These details can be written as a paragraph or a list.
+Describe or list sample content and assignments of the target course, for which students must/should possess the knowledge & skills learned in the requisite course.

 - On the Consultations tab, list the names and departments of three faculty who wrote or were consulted in the writing of the Content Review, and who are knowledgeable about the requisite and/or target course.
 This “Content Review Panel” usually includes the department chair of the target course.